dcejagon/Term-Project/README.md

 transition to another one.

 In addition, the motor control task has three sub-tasks running.
-First, we read the motor positon from the encoders.
+First, we read the motor position from the encoders.
 Next, we run the closed loop controller.
 Last, we use the motor duty that comes out of the closed loop file to run our motors at this duty.
-It is important that the motor control task runs as quickly as possibleso that the closed loop controller can calculate be sure the motor reaches the desired positon as quickly as possible, while minimising overshoot.
+It is important that the motor control task runs as quickly as possible so that the closed loop controller can calculate be sure the motor reaches the desired position as quickly as possible, while minimizing overshoot.

 Lastly, we had a task that controlled the limit switch reading and servo motor actuation.
 The limit switch subtask checks the limit switch value (0 or 1) and decides if the duty needs to be set